Programmer-Network/svgo-crop/README.md

 Dynamically adjusts the [`viewBox`](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/viewBox) of SVGs to tightly fit the visible content.
 It's particularly useful for SVGs with excessive [whitespace or padding](https://iconify.design/docs/icons/icon-basics.html#padding) around the main graphic elements.

+## Inspiration

+I have been a long-time user of [SVGR](https://react-svgr.com/), a tool that simplifies working with SVGs in React projects.
+Typically, to eliminate unwanted padding around SVGs, I relied on the [SVG Crop](https://svgcrop.com) service, which involved manually copying and pasting SVGs.
+However, curiosity about the inner workings of this process led me to develop my own solution.
+The result is a plugin that seamlessly integrates with [SVGR](https://react-svgr.com/), thereby automating the cropping of SVGs.
+With this plugin, the need for manual copy-pasting is eliminated, streamlining the workflow as soon as the SVGR CLI is run.

 ## The Problem

 Utilizing icons from diverse sources often leads to sizing inconsistencies due to varying [padding](https://iconify.design/docs/icons/icon-basics.html#padding) in different icon sets.
 This is particularly problematic in applications like rich text editor toolbars, where uniform icon sizing is essential.
 Disparate whitespace around these icons complicates their alignment and visual harmony.
 This plugin addresses this by stripping away the excess [padding](https://iconify.design/docs/icons/icon-basics.html#padding), ensuring that the specified SVG dimensions accurately reflect the visible icon size.